 Question 39 – Full-time/Part-time Apprentices and Trainees

 Apprenticeships/traineeships may be undertaken full-time or part-time.
 A full-time apprentice/trainee is one whose ordinary hours of employment, including the training component, are not less than the usual hours of employment for a full-time employee in that occupation.
+Part-time provisions vary across Australia and across occupations.
 For more information contact an Australian Apprenticeships Centre in your region or State/Territory Training Authority.
 See the Contacts for Further Information and Assistance section for further contact details.

 Question 41 – Business Relationship